MoronSlayer/Digital-garden/content/garden/AI_Prod_Mgmt.md

 ---

 Modern Product Managers need to drive business outcomes, AI can help to drive those outcomes faster and more efficiently, freeing them up to provide **more value to customers**.

+Some use cases of AI for product managers are:

+-  faster page and feature tracking
+- understanding customer workflows to pull out key insights
+- analyze customer feedback
+- optimizing prodcut roadmap
+- prioritizing which features to build
+- generating user stories and personas
+- backlog management
+- creating in-app content
+- tailoring worklows to give a highly personalized experience to users

+## Adapting your software strategy in the AI era

+AI will impact product management by changing the way managers analyze quantitative and qualitative data.
+Also shaping the in-product experience and users' abilities.
+Just like the iPhone created a revolution in the cellphone space, AI is a modern revolution and companies will have to adapt.

+#### Questions to remember on you might bring AI to your product?

+1. What parts on your product need to change?

+Use product analytics to identify areas of friction, creating friction-free experiences for users.
+Use user and behaviour data as required to identify opportunities and improvements with AI.

+2. What areas of your product will remain?

+3. What completely new additions to your product are now possible?

+> **Establish foundational AI principles for your organization so that everyone in your product and engineering organization is aligned on your approach with AI and can refer back to the principles at any time.**

+#### Four levels of AI

+{{< figure src="./four_levels.png"  width="100%" >}}

+- Level 1: There is no involvement from AI and everything is manual.
+- Level 2: The process is still manual and driven by the human, but AI is there to assist, provide insights, and give recommendations.
+- Level 3: AI drives the process and the human is there to fine-tune, edit, decline, and approve things.
+- Level 4: There is no human involvement and the process is fully automated by AI, like a self-driving car

+#### Why the product manager is the key to the success of AI features:

+- Most of current work is at level two.
+Moving from level two to level three is a product question, not a machine learning question.
+Think about how you start with level two, and then use feedback and other data to move to level three.
+- Great AI does not necessarily equal a great product.
+- In the end, the product manager controls the roadmap